 Thirteen-spotted Lady Beetle populations have declined over several decades.
 Scientists believe that introduction and establishment of the Seven-spotted Lady Beetle is one of the primary causes.

-You can find more information about Thirteen-spotted Lady Beetles on their iNaturalist Species Account and on their Bug Guide info page.
+You can find more information about Thirteen-spotted Lady Beetles using the following links:

-Visit the iNaturalist Observation Map to find out where Thirteen-spotted Lady Beetles have been seen in Vermont.
+Visit the iNaturalist Observation Map and Occurrence Records to find out where Thirteen-spotted Lady Beetles have been seen in Vermont.